 Maximum Award Level

-Patient should be insured and insurance must cover the medication for which patient seeks assistance.
+Patient must have Medicare insurance coverage and Medicare must cover the medication for which patient seeks assistance.

 The medication must treat the disease directly.